tpluscode/tpluscode.github.io/source/_posts/2016-02-27-rest-misconceptions-2.markdown

       <http://book.store/books?author=Homer&page=46>; rel="last"
 ```

+Notice the use of [predefined link relations][link-relations].
 It is also possible to use custom relations, by referring to them with their URIs.
 This allows link relations to become
-resources in their own rights, with human- and machine-readable representations available.
-How cool is that for meta-REST
+resources in their own rights, with human- and machine-readable representations available. **How cool is that for meta-REST
-programming?
-A common example I give is links to weakly related resources, which can help the client to build a complete
+programming?** A common example I give is links to weakly related resources, which can help the client build a complete
 user interface.
 These can include a representation of common element such as breadcrumbs, navigation menu or user's
 authentication status.